Not Your Grandfather’s Thermostat

 David was mostly impressed by their expertise and great customer service.
 “Their technicians were polite and knowledgeable.
 I like that they did what they said they were going to do the first time, and that I didn’t have to chase them.
 That’s just how they operate.”

-Tim’s Tips is a monthly feature by Tim Miller, Field Operations Manager at Arizona Comfort Specialists.
+Tim’s Tips is a monthly feature by Tim Miller, Field Operations Manager at Arizona Comfort Specialists Cooling and Heating.
 Like everyone else here, Tim’s mission is to make, sure you and your family are comfortable.

 How to Check Whether or Not Your Home Is Compatible with A Smart Thermostat